Giosue Gallucci: Fighting over underworld control

 At the time, the police described him as "the leader of the Italian criminals in Harlem" and that "his consent was necessary before anything out of the way could be done in Harlem's Little Italy."
 Speculation about the reason behind the arrests was that it could have been an attempt to smash Gallucci's vice ring.
 He was well known for being involved with prostitution rackets and was also known as the "King of the White Slavers" in the press.
 He was charged with carrying a concealed weapon, a transgression of the Sullivan Act, but was released on a US$10,000 bail.
 The case failed to reach court, a fact that many attributed to his political connections.

-Gallucci also got into violent disputes with rival gangs over his control of illegal rackets.
+Gallucci also got into violent disputes with other rival gangs over his control of illegal rackets.
 The Neapolitan Del Gaudio brothers, who had connections with the Brooklyn based Navy Street gang, were involved in illegal gambling in East Harlem, but Gallucci allegedly denied them permission to operate a lottery.
 Nicolo Del Gaudio, brother to Gaetano, owned a barber shop on East 104th Street, which had been proposed as a meeting place between Prisco and Gallucci.
-Nicolo Del Gaudio had tried to kill Gallucci, but had failed.
+Nicolo Del Gaudio attempted to kill Gallucci, but failed.
 Del Gaudio fled from Italian Harlem, but returned in October 1914 and was subsequently killed.
 The killing was attributed to Gallucci, but no charges were made.